felipenmartins/Robotics-Simulation-Labs/Lab5/ReadMe.md

 After following this lab you should know how to implement a moving controller using a PID to take a mobile robot to specific positions defined by their coordinates.

 ## Next Lab
+In the next lab you will implement a controller that enables the robot to follow a trajectory, which is a path with desired speeds along the way.

-Go to [Lab 5](../Lab5/ReadMe.md) - Combine Behaviors to Complete a Mission
+Go to [Lab 6](../Lab6/ReadMe.md) - Trajectory Tracking Controller

 Back to [main page](../README.md).